SteveKhoa/discrete_assignment/README.md

     2. Luong Le Long Vu - 2153980
     3. Tran Gia Huy - 2152600
     4. Le Tran Nguyen Khoa - 2152674

+Instructions:
+  To test the program, open the file "main.cpp", edit the expressions string, and run it.

+  For any questions, please send an email to:

+    huy.trandev@hcmut.edu.vn
+    khoa.lesteve@hcmut.edu.vn

+   Thank you!
 -------------------------------------
 **Notes:**

-    Individual "*.cpp" files are just for examining the code, they could not be run independently.
+1. Individual "*.cpp" files are just for examining the code, they could not be run independently.
 To actually test the program, please use "main.cpp" file.

-    "validity_check_1.h" contains functions to return error if the string is not valid or handle its exceptions and return it in the correct format (Only for exercise 1).
+2."validity_check_1.h" contains functions to return error if the string is not valid or handle its exceptions and return it in the correct format (Only for exercise 1).